superctr/ctrmml/mml_ref.md

 also enabled, which can be useful if you use the same patch for both monophonic and polyphonic sounds.

+This feature is similar to the "Tone Doubler" in NRTDRV.

 	@2 fm ;2op lead
 	;	ALG  FB
 		  4   0